edwardwiles/edwardwiles.github.io/index.md

 I am an economist studying how contracts and firm-to-firm relationships shape trade and development.
-My work uses a combination of quantitative models, administrative data, and field experiments.<br><br>
+My work uses a combination of field experiments, administrative data, and quantitative models.<br><br>

 I received a PhD in Economics from MIT in May 2025.
 Prior to that, I completed Bachelor's and Master's degrees at the London School of Economics.<br><br>